blackedxyz/cnc-ddraw/README.md

 - Nancy Drew: Secrets Can Kill
 - Nancy Drew: Stay Tuned For Danger
 - Nancy Drew: Treasure in the Royal Tower
+- Nancy Drew: The Secret of Shadow Ranch
 - Need For Speed III: Hot Pursuit
 - Need For Speed: High Stakes
 - New Robinson